khw11044/khw11044.github.io/_posts/blog/papers/pose/2021-05-03-HumanPoseEstimation_Survey.md

 To make the metric articulation independent, one probably better chooses to use the head size.

 5) Area Under the Curve (AUC) measures the different range PCK thresholds (E.g., when $$\alpha$$ varies from 0 to 0.5) entirely.
-It informs howthe model is capable of distinguishing each body's joints.
+It informs how the model is capable of distinguishing each body's joints.
 The higher the AUC, the better the model.

 6) Object Keypoint Similarity (OKS) gives a measure of how a predicted keypoint is close to ground truth.